 Dear Ms. Vicki,

-He has been complaining about how much I make, which is the same exact amount as his paygrade plus the BAH.
+He has been complaining about how much I make, which is the same amount as his paygrade plus the Basic Allowance for Housing.

-I am being asked to pay half of my own rent, which is pretty much part of the BAH.
+He wants me to pay half of the rent, which should be covered by the BAH.
 When I asked him why, he said that I need to contribute to "something" around the house and if he uses the BAH to pay the rent, he will be left with nothing because he has a car note to pay, which is about $300 a month.

 Every time I am short on money and ask him for some, I end up having to pay him back.

-I am mostly short on cash because after paying back his BAH (about $500), I am the only one paying for any sort of utility and bills (phone, electric, water, cable, etc.).
+I am mostly short on cash because after paying half the rent, I am the only one paying for any of the utility bills (phone, electric, water, cable, etc.).

 He replied, "But I want them."